Overview

 • Represented a Nasdaq-listed bank holding company in its assumption of all customer deposits and certain other liabilities, and acquisition of substantially all loans and certain other assets, of a bridge bank, as successor to the failed bank subsidiary of a Nasdaq-listed bank holding company, from the Federal Deposit Insurance Corporation, as receiver for the bridge bank.

-• Represented a private company in its acquisition or sale of over 10 renewable energy facilities.
+• Represented a generation developer in its acquisition and sale of over 10 renewable energy facilities.

 • Represented an affiliate of one of the nation’s largest utilities in its acquisition of a utility-scale renewable energy facility.